Here are my random thoughts on Raising Boys and Raising Girls. Raising Boys They are cute. …

-Let’s just pretend you are a fly on the wall……
+Fat Girls and Field Mice.
+Let’s just pretend you are a fly on the wall.

-Now….I’m a woman than can do a lot of things.
-There are three things I do not do….1) I don’t get in boats 2) I don’t touch dead, raw chickens, and 3) I don’t do mice.
+Now….I’m a woman that can do a lot of things.
+There are three things I do not do….1) get in boats 2) touch dead, raw chickens and 3) mice.

 He *finally* gets up, fussing the whole time, and ambles (think John Wayne) towards the kitchen.
 He ever so slowly (Big Daddy doesn’t get in a hurry….ever) goes into the laundry room to get glue traps and his intention is to put it down and capture the mouse.